-- To equip children with the scientific knowledge required to understand the uses and implications of science, today and for the future, so they will develop a deep and lasting interest and may be motivated to study science further.
+- Be equipped with the scientific skills required to understand the uses and implications of science, today and for the future.

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following;

 - Weekly science lessons which carefully plan for progression, depth and the use of scientific vocabulary